Troubleshooting: PTO Noise

 Other possible noise sources

 The PTO, being a metal appendix attached to the transmission, will often highlight or exaggerate noises due to its design.
 Some other possible sources of noise can be pumps, drivelines, or even hoses.
 One way to determine whether noise is coming from the PTO or another component in the system is to disconnect the pump or driveline from the PTO (if possible) to see if the noise persists.
 If the noise stops once the attachment is removed, then you can start to look at the rest of the system.
-It could be a cavitating pump caused by improper size of hose, wrong type of inlet hose, a hose routing issue, or an unsecured hose, which can vibrate and “jump” causing noise.
-A driveline can be out of phase or have other issues that can cause noises.
+It could be a cavitating pump caused by the improper size of hose, the wrong type of inlet hose, a hose routing issue, or an unsecured hose, which can vibrate and “jump,” causing noise.
+A driveline can be out of phase or have other issues that can cause noise.

 Another possible source of PTO noise could be the PTO is mounted too close to parts of the truck, such as the floorboard, frame rail, brackets, cross members, spring shackles, or other components.
 As the engine and transmission flex, the PTO moves with them and can be hitting these things, thus causing noise.

-PTO noise on transmissions with live drive transmission gears can be quite common due to the torsional vibration of engine.
+PTO noise on transmissions with live drive transmission gears can be quite common due to the torsional vibration of the engine.
 Allison and Ford are transmissions with common PTO noise complaints.
 On Ford transmissions, specifically, great strides have been taken to reduce the torsional vibration noise emitted out of the PTO, such as Muncie Power’s FR6Q and F20; however, some PTO noise on these may be inevitable.

 RELATED ARTICLES: